n1ywb/webdlmon-backend/doc/developers.rst

 path. ``instance`` and ``stations`` are common.
 Please refer to the Python Routes documentation for details on url to handler mapping.

+URL to Handler Mapping
+''''''''''''''''''''''

+The get_dispatcher function in controller.py is responsible for connecting handlers to URLs using txroutes, a Twisted adapter for the Routes packages.

 Model Objects
 -------------